anelllya/portfolio/docs/about.md

 ## Welcome

+### I am **Anelia**

 ![Hello, Nice to meet you](img/hello-anelia.webp){ align=left . width="200"}

-I am **Anelia Stoyanova** (She/Her) | Digital product designer since 2009
+Digital product designer since 2009 - (She/Her)

 I focus on crafting digital products that fulfill your customers’ wildest dreams.

 With my extensive experience in UX and UI design, I specialize in identifying software and interface problems.
 I've dedicated my career to discovering innovative solutions to those problems.

+<p class="newLine"></p>

-I believe that nothing is impossible. <br>
+> I truly believe that nothing is impossible.

 ![remote work](img/remote-working-from-kitchen.webp){ align=right . width="400"}

+### Behind the scenes

 Beyond Interface Design, I am driven by a strong desire to solve problems.
 I am constantly seeking new approaches in everything that comes my way, not only interface design.
-The thrill of unraveling complex issues and finding creative solutions fuels my life as a designer. <br><br><br><br>
+The thrill of unraveling complex issues and finding creative solutions fuels my life as a designer.

+<p class="newLine"></p>

 ![christmas decoration printed circuit board](img/christmas-pcb.webp){ align=left . width="250"}

+### Fun stuff

 My geeky nature and stubborness enhance my problem-solving skills, bringing a unique perspective and insatiable curiosity to each project.
-This drive to explore and invent enables me to address software and interface challenges and play with different solutions, until  I find the most suitable one for the situation.<br><br><br><br>
+This drive to explore and invent enables me to address software and interface challenges and play with different solutions, until  I find the most suitable one for the situation.

+<p class="newLine"></p>

 ## Hobbies